Skip to content

 Risk / Limitation Description Mitigation

-Transferability The differences in technology stack between the implementing consortium and the final owner (JRC) might lead to transferability and integration issues Use of broadly adopted open source products.
+Transferability The differences in technology stack between the SoilWise implementing consortium and the final owner (JRC) might lead to transferability and integration issues Use of broadly adopted open source products.
 Alignment with JRC technical team

 Transparency and explainability The dependency on metadata completeness and quality in combination with the large amount of interdependent options for (fuzzy) search strategies and the different combinations of UI search features will make it hard to understand the logic behind search results.
 Documentation of metadata augmentation, search strategies etc.